naibarn/SmartSpec/.smartspec/workflows/smartspec_reindex_specs.md

 ## Notes

-- `.spec/SPEC_INDEX.json` is the canonical single source of truth.
+- `.spec/SPEC_INDEX.json` is the canonical single source of truth for the current repo.
-- Root `SPEC_INDEX.json` is a legacy mirror for backward compatibility.
+- This workflow can *read* specs across repos to rebuild a more accurate index without breaking your established schema.
-- This workflow is safe for large projects and prevents index drift.
+- For public/private split strategies, use the portfolio/lifecycle workflows to add governance layers without schema breakage.